 This was the Shakin' Shack up until May 8, 2005 when it was dropped to the ground.
 We put the Browsers' Bookmobile on the cement pad and use it as an annex library for the extra books I can't fit into The Men's Study.
-It's all set up with a great view of the ocean.
+It was all set up with a great view of the ocean.
 Additional plans include a nice swing set, a large tramoline, and a green house to grow extra vegetables.

 Before: November 2001: "The